 Founder & CEO

 Sonya founded FreeFrom after recognizing that while financial instability is the number one obstacle to survivors of abuse being able to build safe lives for themselves and their children, there is a lack of solutions to this problem.
-For her work with FreeFrom, Sonya has been listed in Forbes' 2017 30 Under 30 For Law and Policy and was been selected as a finalist for the 2016 Echoing Green Global Fellowship.
+For her work with FreeFrom, Sonya has been listed in Forbes' 30 Under 30 Class of 2017 For Law and Policy and was selected as a finalist for the 2016 Echoing Green Global Fellowship.

 Sonya received her B.A. and M.Phil from the University of Cambridge (Trinity College).
 While in college, she started the Cambridge Domestic Violence Action Group to educate college and high school students about the realities and nuances of intimate partner violence.